basham/swit-workshop-a11y/slides.md

 - `aria-live`

 Notes:
 Some attributes can be used on any element.
 We've already demonstrated aria-label and aria-labelled by.
 Described-by can be used to provide fuller information about a piece of content.
 This gets read out after the label.
-And aria-live can be used to announce something regardless of the cursor positions.
+And aria-live can be used to announce something without needing to switch the context or redirect focus.